PRE-ADMISSION CONTENT TEST (PACT)

 Where to Take the PACT

-You can take the PACT at any ETS testing location–they are almost anywhere in Texas and surrounding areas.
+You can take the PACT at any Pearson testing location–they are almost anywhere in Texas and surrounding areas.